-This program is designed to provide the necessary education and entry-level skills that will prepare students for Six (6) FAA certifications.
+This program is designed to provide the necessary education and entry-level skills that will prepare students for FAA certifications and ratings exams.¹

 The ground school courses equip students with the academic knowledge to safely and efficiently perform flight duties and also prepare them for their required FAA written examinations.
-Flight training prepares students for their respective FAA flight tests in accordance with the FAA Airmen Certification Standards.
+Flight training prepares students for their respective FAA flight exams in accordance with the FAA Airmen Certification Standards.¹

 The general education courses are designed to enhance students’ background and intellectual proficiency.
 Aviation safety, professionalism, and precision flying are emphasized in all courses.